xarvh/squarepants/NOTES.md

     descend the return expression
       if it contains any function that mutates any of the mutables in the set throw an error

+better algorithm:
+    when type checking a lambda's return statement for any lambda that the returned value contains any variable that the lamba mutates must either
+          - be the argument of the original lambda
+          - be the argument of the contained lambda
+          - belong to the parent scope/env of the original lambda